 • Congestive heart failure

 • Seizure disorders

 Why should I come to a TCF center?

 Our programs are an effective means for helping those with medical conditions receive the care and support they need.
 The home-like atmosphere at our centers make them a comfortable place to have fun and stay socialized in a structured and safe environment.

 How will I get to the Center?

-TCF’s social worker can arrange transportation or families can transport their loved ones.
-We have our own vans, which pick up and take home the majority of our participants.
-We also contract with other transportation companies.
+TCF’s social workers can arrange transportation or families can transport their loved ones themselves.
+We have our own fllet of vans, which pick up and take home the majority of our participants.
+We also contract with other transportation companies as needed.

 What will I do at the TCF center?

 TCF always has lots of enjoyable, fun activities going on.
 If there are particular things that you like to do, such as singing, sewing, bingo, or reading, that is always an option as well.
 The center’s activity director will always strive to ensure that each and every participant is having fun and enjoying the time at “the club.”
 Participants also will be served breakfast, lunch and an afternoon snack.